elidianesampaiotrabuco/elidianesampaiotrabuco/README.md

 # Welcome to ASTerisk Games' GitHub page!
 > The 2026 before the actual 2026... (joke)

+> [!NOTE]
+> abncg: reworked will be back in development once i am awake. see ya later!

 I'm the lead developer of PsExtra (completely rewritten as a simple and modern (Win8 Metro-ish) website, also has a lite version), ~~ABNCG: Reimagined~~ ABNCG: Classic Remastered (name inspired from Baldi's Basics Classic Remastered, credits to mystman12) and other projects (some are dead forks).

 ### ABNCG series (for Geometry Dash) <br/>